yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 }
 ~~~~~~

-C++ does a far better job than C.
+C++ does a far better job than C in this regard.
-For more complex function the syntax can be hard to follow:
+But for more complex functions the syntax can be hard to follow:
-look at
+see
 [this article](http://bartoszmilewski.com/2009/10/21/what-does-haskell-have-to-do-with-c/)
 for example.

 In C++ you must declare that a function can work with different types.
-In Haskell this is the opposite.
+In Haskell, the opposite is the case.
 The function will be as general as possible by default.

 Type inference gives Haskell the feeling of freedom that dynamically
 typed languages provide.
-But unlike dynamically typed languages, most errors are caught before the execution.
+But unlike dynamically typed languages, most errors are caught before run time.
 Generally, in Haskell:

  > "if it compiles it certainly does what you intended"